yazeedalrubyli/SDCND/Term1/Vehicle-Detection-and-Tracking/README.md

 ## Pipeline

 ### Histogram of Oriented Gradients (HOG)
-We used [HOG](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) which is an effective approch for object detection.
+We used HOG which is an effective approach for object detection.
 We extracted hog features using Scikit library.
-We converted RGB color space to YCrCb which gives the best accurecy on test images.
-After expermenting with HOG paramters, we have chosen `orientations= 9 , pixels_per_cell= (8, 8),  cells_per_block= (2, 2)` as it tend to be very effective on `64x64`images and increasing values like orientations will increase the features vector and did not improve the model accurecy.
+We converted `RGB` color space to `YCrCb` which gives the best accuracy on test images.
+After experimenting with HOG parameters, we have chosen `orientations= 9, pixels_per_cell= (8, 8), cells_per_block= (2, 2)` as it tend to be very effective on `64x64` images and increasing values like orientations will increase the features vector and did not improve the model accuracy.
 ```python
 from skimage.feature import hog